 However, if you are in the area in December, visit Brno to enjoy its magical Advent atmosphere and check out the Christmas markets.

-There is a great public transportation system in Brno that includes trams, buses and trolleybuses.
+In Brno, there is an excellent public transportation system that includes trams, buses and trolleybuses.

 You can buy tickets at the yellow ticket machines or from the driver.

-The city centre is compact and flat, and it can be easily explored on foot, so you will only need to use the public transport while travelling to farther places (for example, to Villa Tugendhat).
+The city centre is compact and flat and can be easily explored on foot, so you will only need to use public transport while travelling to farther places (for example, to Villa Tugendhat).

-Start your day at Spilberk Castle – the main landmark of the city located on the hill that overlooks the historic centre of Brno.
+Start your day at Spilberk Castle – the city’s main landmark on the hill that overlooks the historical centre of Brno.

 Follow any of the paths leading uphill to reach the castle grounds.

-The castle is surrounded by beautiful gardens and the views of the city are spectacular here.
+Beautiful gardens surround the castle, and the views of the city are spectacular here.

 Spilberk Castle was founded in the 13th century and played many roles in the history of Central Europe – from a royal castle to a fortress, prison and barracks.